Wfrestrepo/VirtualBox-Lab-Overview/README.md

 -Kali Linux:

-We will use Kali to explore some vulnerabilities on the Metasplotaible 2 machine.
+Use Kali to explore some vulnerabilities on the Metasplotaible 2 machine.

 -Metaspliotable 2:

-Metasplotaible is a vulnerable machine that we use for penetration testing and learning about how threat actors approach their actions.
+Metasplotaible is a vulnerable machine that is used for penetration testing and learning about how actors approach their actions.

 -Windows 10: